-It is highly speculative in projecting the effects of COVID-19 on our proposed clinical development program and the Company generally.
-Moreover, the various precautionary measures taken by many governmental authorities around the world in order to limit the spread of COVID-19 has had and may continue to have an adverse effect on the global markets and global economy, including on the availability and pricing of employees, resources, materials, manufacturing and delivery efforts and other aspects of the global economy.
-The continuation of COVID-19 could materially disrupt our business and operations, hamper our ability to raise additional funds or sell our securities, continue to slow down the overall economy, curtail consumer spending, interrupt our sources of supply, and make it hard to adequately staff our operations.
-The effects of COVID-19 quickly and dramatically change over time.
-Its evolution is difficult to predict, and no one is able to say with certainty when the pandemic will fully cease to have an impact on our operations.
+Further, the various precautionary measures taken by many governmental authorities around the world in order to limit the spread of COVID-19 has had and may continue to have an adverse effect on the global markets and global economy, including on the availability and pricing of employees, resources, materials, manufacturing and delivery efforts and other aspects of the global economy.
+COVID-19 could materially disrupt the Company's business and operations, hamper its ability to raise additional funds or sell securities, continue to slow down the overall economy, curtail consumer spending, interrupt the Company's supply chain, and make it hard to adequately staff the Company's operations.